 Today, he is known for first use of the word “evolution” in regard to natural species.
 Darwin later credited him with that.
 Rafinesque had a theory that Native Americans came over the Bering Straight in a long time ago.
 And he named our desert Mule deer, Odocoileus hemionus.

-The words on his tombstone read, “Honor to whom honor is overdue.”
+The words etched into his tombstone read, “Honor to whom honor is overdue.”

 Martin H. Moynihan